Jeremy enjoys gaming when not helping manage the college he graduated from.

 Even worse, only some of the research you obtain lasts permanently.
 You can reset your farm periodically using a prestige option, which starts you back at square one but gives you permanent Soul Eggs that help you earn faster.
 However, this resets all your expensive research—except for those purchased with Golden Eggs.
 And how do you get Golden Eggs?
 You guessed it: real money.
 Admittedly, players accumulate them by just playing, but it's an excruciatingly slow process.
-I'd earn more by spending five bucks than participating for 30 hours.
+I'd earn more by spending five bucks than participating for several hours.

-Strategies For Your Farm
+Strategies for Your Farm

 If you're still willing to give the game a shot (it's free to try, after all), here's some tips for advancing: